dalyw01/Setup-Files/git_commands.md

 Here is a list of quick commands to do most typical tasks

-## Creating repo from local files and pushing GitHub
+## Creating repo from local files and pushing to GitHub

 FIRST create the repo on github e.g - https://github.com/dalyw01/my_new_repo